kir-dev/pek-infinity/.github/copilot/Memory-Bank/architecture/04-routing-aggregation.md

 ## Overview

-**serverFn** (in enterprise) is the BFF.
+**serverFn** (in worker instance) is the BFF.
 Its job:
 1. **Route**: Determine which instances to call
 2. **Call**: Execute worker on each instance (via tRPC or DI)
 3. **Combine**: Aggregate results into meaningful response

 In MVP, routing is trivial (only one instance).
-In enterprise, routing is intelligent.
+In worker instance, routing is intelligent.

 ## Stage 1: Routing (Determine Instances)